gauravBhisikarTruvis/demo-11/README.md

      `WHERE es.action_alert = TRUE
       AND TIMESTAMP_MILLIS(es.event_occurred_at) >= TIMESTAMP_SUB(CURRENT_TIMESTAMP(), INTERVAL 48 HOUR) -- Business Logic
       AND es.updatedTimestamp >= TIMESTAMP_SUB(CURRENT_TIMESTAMP(), INTERVAL 48 HOUR)` -- MANDATORY Partition Filter

+2. PERFORMANCE RULE: Check the "partitioning_info" in the TABLE_CONTEXT.
+   - If a "partition field" is defined (e.g., bq_insert_timestamp), you MUST include it in the WHERE clause.
+   - For relative time queries (e.g., "last 48 hours"), apply the time filter to BOTH the logical date column AND the partition column to enable partition pruning.